Space management tips to help your people thrive in a hybrid workplace

 In a hybrid work environment, there are typically fewer people in the workplace than in a traditional work model.
 Still, employees run into issues booking the right meeting rooms for their needs.
 And they often need to use meeting spaces more often than in a traditional model to take calls with remote colleagues.

 Use a room booking solution to help employees easily find and book available rooms.
 You’ll be able to view analytics on room usage, such as how often each space is booked.
-You’ll also be able to see how many booked rooms are no-shows and free-up that space for someone else to use.
+You’ll also be able to see how many booked rooms are no-shows and free up that space for someone else to use.

 Hot desk booking software

-Many hybrid work companies have chosen to implement hot desking, where employees can book a desk for the day instead of having a permanent desk that goes unused most days.
+Many flexible or hybrid companies have chosen to implement hot desking, where employees can book a desk for the day instead of having a permanent desk that goes unused most days.
 Assigning desks manually can be a pain.
 With employees coming and going from their desks, it’s hard to know which desks are in use and which aren’t.
 There’s nothing more frustrating than setting up your workspace just right only to find out you have to move because someone was already sitting there.
-Doing desk booking manually also means it’s unclear which desks need to be sanitized, which may put employees off of using them.
+Doing desk booking manually also means it’s unclear which desks need to be sanitized, which may put employees off using them.

 To make the most of your flexible seating space, use your desk booking solution to understand which desks employees prefer most.
 You’ll be able to see how many times each desk is booked, when they’re booked, and who booked them.
 With this information you can reconfigure your desk setup so it’s tailored to your people’s preferences.
 You can also ensure that every desk someone books will be clean and ready for use.